djannot/dcos-secure-ml-pipeline-v4/README.md

 And I was using a simple Spam/Ham Scala Application to demonstrate how to deploy Spark jobs using the DCOS CLI (**dcos spark run**).

-In the second version, I've added Apache NiFi and the [Jupyter](http://jupyter.org/) notebook to provide additional capabilities and a better user experience.
+In the [second version](https://github.com/djannot/dcos-secure-ml-pipeline-v2), I've added Apache NiFi and the [Jupyter](http://jupyter.org/) notebook to provide additional capabilities and a better user experience.

-In this new version, I use Apache NiFi to get some pictures of cats and dogs from the Flickr API, store them in HDFS, retrain a Tensorflow model to classify these new categories and use a CI/CD pipeline (using Gitlab and Jenkins) to deploy on Kubernetes a web application leveraging this model.
+In the [third version](https://github.com/djannot/dcos-secure-ml-pipeline-v3), I've uses Apache NiFi to get some pictures of cats and dogs from the Flickr API, stored them in HDFS, retrained a Tensorflow model to classify these new categories and used a CI/CD pipeline (using Gitlab and Jenkins) to deploy on Kubernetes a web application leveraging this model.

+The goal of this new version is to leverage the new capabilities of Mesosphere DC/OS 1.12, especially the Mesosphere Kubernetes Engine that allows you to deploy several Kubernetes clusters on the same machines.

 The previous demos are also available in this repo.